devinekask/creative-code-4-s23/arduino/README.md

 By using serial communication, you can combine the hardware with browser logic.
 Make sure to try the following projects:

-1. Fade an LED using an `<input type="range">`
-2. Change a servo angle based on the x position of your mouse pointer on the screen
+1. Change a servo angle based on the x position of your mouse pointer on the screen
-3. Control the background color of your `<body>` tag using a potentiometer or a light sensor
+2. Control the background color of your `<body>` tag using a potentiometer or a light sensor
-4. Build a basic arcade game (pong, breakout) and control it using an Arduino sensor
+3. Build a basic arcade game (pong, breakout) and control it using an Arduino sensor

 ## Other things to check